MarescaLab/concrete_metagenome_test/README.md

 1. Read quality analysis with fastqc
 2. Adapter & quality trimming with TrimGalore!
+3. Read mapping to human genome to assess contamination
-3. Taxonomic profiling with Kraken
+4. Taxonomic profiling with Kraken (k-mers) & MMseqs2 (UniRef LCA)
-4. Functional profiling with HUMAnN 3.0
+5. Functional profiling with HUMAnN 3.0
-5. Assembly with metaSPAdes and MEGAHIT
+6. Assembly with metaSPAdes and MEGAHIT
-6. BLAST search for genes involved in ectoine biosynthesis, transport, and degradation
+7. BLAST search for genes involved in ectoine biosynthesis, transport, and degradation

 All computational analyses run are defined in the Snakefile which can be reproducibly run using [snakemake](https://snakemake.readthedocs.io/en/stable/).